jh1993/UnderusedOptions/README.txt

 - No longer requires line of sight, and can now target your own tile.
 - Linear Conductance no longer damages allies.
 - Num Targets (4 SP): +2 num targets.
-- Hex Ignition (5 SP): Targets that are already inflicted with Pyrostatic Hex will also take 6 fire damage when you cast this spell.
-This damage is equal to this spell's duration stat plus bonuses to damage.
+- Hex Ignition (5 SP): Targets that are already inflicted with Pyrostatic Hex will also take fire damage when you cast this spell.
+This damage is equal to the target's remaining Pyrostatic Hex duration plus this spell's bonuses to damage.

 Ring of Spiders:
 - No longer stuns or poisons allies.